 you’ll be taken back to the Authentication Configuration page where you can see your configured IDP Authentication, in this case ADFS.

 you can now go ahead and setup your Role Mappings for this new Authentication type.
 Note: When using IDP as opposed to LDAP, you cannot map roles to groups.
 Role mapping is done to an individual user not a group.
 For ADFS, this needs to be the users UPN.
+This is also case sensitive.
+So if your UPN has capitol letters, it must be exactly the same here.

 Now that the Prism Central config is done, we can switch over to our ADFS server and configure the connector to Prism Central.